Melindatian/MEPS-data-analysis/README.md

 ## Help

-Using “adjust” option for lonely PSUs in R survey package
+Using the “adjust” option for lonely PSUs with the survey package
 ```
 options(survey.lonely.psu="adjust")
 ```